Softpanorama

 As for monitoring generally periodic snapshots are enough (it's a good practice to dump the content of important parts of your registry in the morning or at the end of the day; it can be a scheduled job), but there are specialized tools too.

-The simplest way to say registry is to use Registry Editor provided with Windows.
+The simplest way to save registry is to use Registry Editor provided with Windows.
 First navigate to either the top of the branch that you wish to watch, or the "My Computer" icon for the entire registry.
 Right-click and choose export.
 Under "Save as type", select "Win9x/NT4 Registration Files (*.reg)" and pick somewhere to save the initial version.
 This will export a text file with the current contents of the registry.

 After that you can compare it with existing snapshot using diff command from Cygwin or any other file comparison tool, for example: